ewoks-kit/ewoks/doc/cli.rst

         **ewoks convert** will save the packages installed in the current environment as `requirements` in the destination workflow.

-        ⚠️ If the source workflow had a `requirements` field, it will be overwritten.
+        ⚠️ If the source workflow has a `requirements` field, it will therefore be replaced by this package list.

+        This can be disabled by using the ``--exclude-requirements`` argument.

     **ewoks convert** can also be used to store `inputs` inside the destination workflow.